-Alternatively, if you want to test out Coconut's latest and greatest, enter which will install the most recent working version from Coconut's develop branch.
+Alternatively, if you want to test out Coconut's latest and greatest, enter pip install coconut-develop which will install the most recent working version from Coconut's develop branch.
 Optional dependency installation is supported in the same manner as above.
 For more information on the current development build, check out the development version of this documentation.
 Be warned: coconut-develop is likely to be unstable-if you find a bug, please report it by creating a new issue.